bkamapantula/VCU-Dissertation-TEX/README.md

 VCU-Dissertation-TEX
 ====================

 TEX Files for writing dissertation at Virginia Commonwealth University.
-VCU Graduate school publishes a dissertation guidelines manual.
+VCU Graduate school publishes a dissertation <a href="http://www.graduate.vcu.edu/pdfs/Thesis%20and%20Dissertation%20Manual%20Fall%202012.pdf">guidelines manual</a>.
 Students can use style files provided here to write their dissertation.

 **Files**